Xu0502/material-informatics/README.md

 Guidelines for contributing to the project.

 ## License
-Include the project's license information here.
+Include the project's license information